How to visualize Neural Networks as computation graph¶

 Visualize the sample Neural Network¶

-mx.viz.plot_network takes Symbol, with your Network definition, and optional node_attrs, parameters for shape of node in the graph, as input and generates a computation graph.
+mx.viz.plot_network takes Symbol, with your Network definition, and optional node_attrs, parameters for the shape of the node in the graph, as input and generates a computation graph.

 We will now try to visualize a sample Neural Network for linear matrix factorization: